How to Start a Coffee Trailer Successfully

 Depending on your menu and county health regulations, you may need to utilize a commercial commissary.
 A commercial commissary will be a county-approved location where you can store, prepare, and cook food.
 A variety of commissaries exist – from commissary-only locations to county-approved restaurant locations.

 In the city of Seattle, you must have a signed commissary agreement before you can get approved for your health permit.
-Therefore, I recommend searching around for a convenient location that will work for you.
+Therefore, I recommend searching for a convenient location that suits you.

 Find The Best Locations To Operate

-As a coffee trailer, you will have a variety of places where you can serve your coffee, food, and snacks.
+As a coffee trailer, you will have various locations where you can serve your coffee, food, and snacks.
 The mobility of a trailer allows you to find the perfect coffee shop location.

 Additionally, because you can detach your coffee trailer from your pull vehicle, you can save additional space, which can be beneficial when space is limited in specific scenarios.

-Still, it would help if you considered all of your options with your added mobility.
+Still, it would be helpful if you considered all your options with your added mobility.
 While you can move from place to place, it can also be very inconvenient.
 Having a routine will be even better for your customers as they can anticipate visiting you.

-Like other coffee shops and drive-thru coffee stands, you must do a competitor analysis of every location you plan to serve coffee.
+As with other coffee shops and drive-thru coffee stands, you must do a competitor analysis of every location where you plan to serve coffee.
 The fact is that your competitors will impact your target market – and your bottom line.
 Knowing your competitors can help you adapt your menu and marketing.

 For a more in-depth discussion, please read How to Choose Your Coffee Shop Location.